apify-alexey/quick-instagram-profile-check/README.md

 ## Features
-Our free Quick Instagram Profile checker allows you to scrape top recent posts from a user's profile page.
-It can not scrape Instagram comments or other details, because quick-check based on DATACENTER proxies and have very limited access to Instagram.
-For more advanced usafe please consider [Instagram Scraper](https://apify.com/jaroslavhejlek/instagram-scraper)
+Our Quick Instagram Profile checker allows you to scrape top recent posts and videos from a user's profile page along with profile details without login or special proxy.
+For more advanced usage please consider [Instagram Scraper](https://apify.com/jaroslavhejlek/instagram-scraper)

 Or let us know if you need a [custom Instagram scraping solution](https://apify.com/custom-solutions).